juvereturn05151/cs580-GameAI/Rabin-Engine-main_20250115/readme_project3.txt

-Student Name:
+Student Name: Ju-ve Chankasemporn

-Special Directions (if any):
+Special Directions (if any): -

-Missing features (if any):
+Missing features (if any): -

-My experience working on this project:
+My experience working on this project: analyze_agent_vision(MapLayer<float>& layer, const Agent* agent) is the one that took me some time.

-Hours spent:
+Hours spent: 8 hours

-Extra credits:
+Extra credits: -